subquery/subql/docs/quickstart.md

 # Quick Start Guide

-In this Quick Start guide, we're going to use the starter project as an example that you can use as a starting point for developing your SubQuery Project.
+In this Quick Start guide, we're going to create a simple starter project that you can be used as a framework for developing your own SubQuery Project.

-At the end of it, you'll have a working SubQuery project running on a SubQuery node with a GraphQL endpoint that you can query data from.
+At the end of this guide, you'll have a working SubQuery project running on a SubQuery node with a GraphQL endpoint that you can query data from.

 If you haven't already, we suggest that you familiarise yourself with the [terminology](../#terminology) used in SubQuery.